 - SFA has taken the required steps regarding implementation, transparency, public input and availability.

 - Wellness policy has been reviewed and updated and triennial assessment has been completed.

 The SA must assess compliance with Smart Snacks requirements at all the schools selected for review.
 The requirements apply to all entities selling foods and beverages to students on the school campus during the school day, which includes entities operating independently from the school food service.

 Examples of areas where smart snack standards apply: fundraisers, a la carte items, school stores, snack or coffee bars, vending machines, a home economics or special education classroom selling food, etc. If multiple age/grade groups are in the same building, beverage standards must meet requirements for the youngest age/grade group.
 All food must meet one of the general standards and all of the nutrient standards.
-View the Smart Snacks In a Nutshell for more information.
+View the Smart Snacks In a Nutshell (Spanish) for more information.